Spaghetti-droid/Self-duplicator/README.md

 # Self-Duplicator

 Copies itself and then executes the copy.
 Currently only works on windows.
-As I don't actually want to fill peoples disks, the duplication will stop above a specific number of files created.
+As I don't actually want to fill people's disks, the duplication will stop above a specific number of files created.

 ## Usage